There’s something different about autumn compared to all the other months. It’s almost like the country is holding its breath.

 It’s time!
 It’s a huge job, when I wrote up the timeline of everything that needs to be done and when, it looked daunting but it’s easily broken down into manageable chunks and also it’s so EXCITING!

-What would make 2019 or just this coming winter better for YOU?
+What would make this year or just this coming winter better for YOU?
 A modern stylish gas fire?
 Refreshing the paint inside the house?
 New curtains perhaps?
 This is an investment in your happiness and wellbeing!

 - Try changing your soft accessories in your living areas and bedrooms.
 Change cushion covers to warmer colours, swap the cotton throw for a luxurious fluffy one.
 Wash and store your summer covers for next year.